 \subsection{Models and Baselines}

 We conduct a comprehensive comparison of our proposed method, \ours, against two key baselines.
 The first is \factalign\ \citep{huang2024factalign}, a recently introduced alignment technique that leverages fine-grained, atomic fact-level annotations provided by the FactScore benchmark to guide the alignment process.
 The second baseline is the unaligned model, \rawmodel, which serves as a reference point to assess the impact of alignment strategies.
-To ensure a fair and thorough evaluation, we perform experiments at two different model scales: Phi-3.5 Mini (4B parameters) and LLaMA-3 (8B parameters), allowing us to assess performance across varying levels of model capacity. \acpo\ uses $m=30$ following \citet{zhang2024self}. $\beta$ is set to 0.1 during \acpo\ training. \acpo\ by default using greedy decoding during inference (temperature=0).
+To ensure a fair and thorough evaluation, we perform experiments at two different model scales: Phi-3 Mini (4B) and Llama3 (8B), allowing us to assess performance across varying levels of model capacity. \acpo\ uses $m=30$ following \citet{zhang2024self}. $\beta$ is set to 0.1 during \acpo\ training.
 More details in \S \ref{sec:Training_Detail}.
-We do not compare with SKT due to unavailable code, and with FactTune as it requires ~2M GPT-3.5 calls on our LongFact dataset and uses private data, preventing cross-evaluation.
+We are unable to compare with SKT due to unavailable code, and with FactTune as it requires ~2M GPT-3.5 calls on LongFact dataset and uses private datasets during their training, preventing cross-evaluation.